 In addition, Biden supports banning toxic PFAS (per- and polyfluoroalkyl substances), which are known carcinogens and pollutants that are found almost everywhere in the environment.
 PFAS are toxic chemicals used to make firefighting foam, which has been utilized for decades in the U.S. military and at airports across the United States.

-PFAS pose a significant risk to U.S. military firefighters and have been linked to a host of cancers, including (but not limited to):
+PFAS pose a significant risk to U.S. military firefighters as the forever chemicals have been linked to a host of cancers, including:

 - Breast cancer